The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: The Role of Explainability in Safety Assurance

+To draw the spider diagram for a particular ML-based system requires metrics for the different dimensions.
+Performance is readily quantified, but it is less obvious how to measure or quantify the other dimensions; we return to this issue in Section \ref{discussion}.
+In theory, if we could identify all the relevant dimensions and quantify the area in the spider diagram this would give a good basis for safety assurance.
+In practice, regulators are defining regulatory requirements with the intent that if these requirements are satisfied, the system can be approved as safe enough to be marketed.

+In the next subsection, we focus on explanability and further investigate how it can contribute to safety in the context of the ML life-cycle, and show how the evidence generated by XAI methods can contribute to meeting the relevant FDA regulatory requirements.

-\section{Explainability in the ML life-cycle}
+\subsection{Explainability in the ML life-cycle}

-In order to explore the role of explainability in assuring safety of ML in healthcare, it is important to consider it in the context of the ML life-cycle.
-The development process for ML typically includes data management, model selection, model learning and model V \& V, as shown in Figure \ref{fig2}.
-Therefore the role of explainability for our concern is two-fold: explaining the data and explaining the ML model itself.
-Explainable AI methods, such as those described in Section \ref{XAI methods}, can be employed to explain ML models.

-Figure \ref{fig2} also makes explicit the need for a deployment decision prior to operation (which may be supported by a safety case).
-It also shows the relevant stakeholders who might be interested in the explanations in the different phases.
+The development process for ML typically includes data management, ML algorithm selection, model learning and model V\&V \cite{hawkins2021guidance}, as shown in Fig. \ref{fig2}.
+Fig. \ref{fig2} makes explicit the need for a deployment decision prior to operation (which may be supported by a safety case).
+It also shows the stakeholders who might be interested in the explanations in the different phases.
 Our focus here is on the development activities, but we briefly consider the potential role of explainability in operation, see Section \ref{Operation}; for a discussion of the wider role of explainability including incident and accident investigation see \cite{mcdermid2021philtransa}.

-In the rest of this section we discuss the role of explainability against each stage of the development process shown in Figure \ref{fig2}.
+The rest of this section discusses the role of explainability for each stage of the process shown in Fig. \ref{fig2}.

-\subsection{Data Management}
+\subsubsection{Data Management}

+The first phase of the ML development process is data management, and this aligns directly with the spider diagram.
+Most XAI methods are not applicable to this stage but \textit{prototypes} are relevant; they can help to understand the datasets especially when the datasets are large and complex, although \textit{prototypes} can also be used to approximate the learnt model \cite{tan2020tree}.